walt-er/hooks-workshop-notes/README.md

 * useState is just saving the previous values to an array outside the scope of the component
 * useState just uses callorder to save state values by ID
     * all hooks use call order
-* THAT'S why you can't use hooks conditionals, call order must be the same forever
+* THAT'S why you can't use hooks conditionally, call order must be the same forever
     * if you need to do this, create a component that uses those hooks and wrap the component usage in a conditional instead

 ### useEffect